tixlegeek/tixlegeek/README.md

 # 👋 Hi, I’m @tixlegeek

-I don't use github except to share some bits of code, because it's not standard and needy.
+I don't use github except to share some bits of code, because it's needy, not standard, and ugly.
 I use my own private git server, also, don't expect to see much here.

 You can find more about my projects and me here: https://tixlegeek.io/splash/ or on twitter https://twitter.com/tixlegeek.